Learning coding/design/AI

 Descriptive statistics of key variables (N = 48).

-M = Mean; SD, standard deviation.
+M = Imply; SD, customary deviation.

 Comparison Mean ± SD Mean Difference t(47) p Cohen’s d